 The funding instrument for the HPG program will be a grant agreement.
 The term of the grant can vary from 1 to 2 years, depending on available funds and demand.
 No maximum or minimum grant levels have been established at the National level.
 In accordance with 7 CFR 1944.652, coordination and leveraging of funding for repair and rehabilitation activities with housing and community development organizations or activities operating in the same geographic area are expected, but not required.
 You should contact the Rural Development State Office to determine the allocation.
-HPG applicants who were previously selected for HPG funds are eligible to submit new applications to apply for Fiscal Year (FY) 2019 HPG program funds.
-New HPG applications must be submitted for the renewal or supplementation of existing HPG repair and/or rehabilitation projects that will be completed with FY 2019 HPG funds.
+HPG applicants who were previously selected for HPG funds are eligible to submit new applications to apply for fiscal year (FY) 2020 HPG program funds.

 The amount of funding available for the HPG program may be found at the following link: http://www.rd.usda.gov/programs-services/housing-preservation-grants.
 In addition, the Consolidated Appropriations Act, 2019 (Pub.
-L. 116-6) set aside for grants located in Rural Economic Area Partnership Zones (REAP Zone).
-The State Office will indicate on the list submitted to the National Office if the application is eligible for the REAP Zone set-aside.
-The National Office will then compile a national list, rank the REAP Zones applicants based on the point allocations set forth in this Federal Register Notice, and distribute the HPG REAP Zone set aside starting with the highest scoring eligible HPG REAP Zone applicants.
-Other funds will be distributed under a formula allocation to states pursuant to 7 CFR part 1940, subpart L, “Methodology and Formulas for Allocation of Loan and Grant Program Funds.”
+L. 116-6) set-aside for grants located in Rural Economic Area Partnership Zones (REAP Zones).
+The State Office will indicate on the list submitted to the National Office if the application is eligible for the REAP Zones set-aside.
+The National Office will then compile a national list, rank the REAP Zones applicants based on the point allocations set forth in this Federal Register Notice, and distribute the HPG REAP Zones set-aside starting with the highest scoring eligible HPG REAP Zones applicants.
+Other funds will be distributed under a formula allocation to States pursuant to 7 CFR part 1940, subpart L, “Methodology and Formulas for Allocation of Loan and Grant Program Funds.”
 Decisions on funding will be based on pre-application scores.
 Anyone interested in submitting an application for funding under this program is encouraged to consult the Rural Development website periodically for updated information regarding the status of funding authorized for this program.

 The commitment of program dollars will be made to selected applicants that have fulfilled the necessary requirements for obligation.